tariq-nasheed/SHCLogo-RSDKv5Decomp/README.md

 LogicFile     = SHCLogo,ExampleMod

 ```
+ALSO you can skip the splash screen by setting `skipSHCLogo` to Y in `modSettings.ini`
 # Original Authors
 - Graphics by MarkeyJester and mrcat-pixel (based on logo by Cinossu)
 - Implementation by SuperSonic16, LJSTAR, and rubberduckycooly